Remodel Right – Your Home Deserves It!

 - How important is quality versus price versus value to you?

 - What level of involvement do you want in a project?
-Some remodelers want you highly involved, some barely involved except to approve design.
+Some remodelers want you highly involved and some barely involved except to approve designs.

 - Make sure you know what’s expected of you.